TONY-H83/kickstarter-analysis/Kickstarter Analysis.md

   2. The most successful month to initiate a theater campaign would be in May.
 May showed a 67% success rate over failure rate with 111 successful campaigns out of the 166 initiated in that month.

 - What can you conclude about the Outcomes based on Goals?
+  1. The first conclusion I can report on is that there was a large spread between the number of "play" campaigns that were aiming for a pledge goal of $1000-$4999 than any other goal.
+But suprisingly this goal range did not result in the highest success rate.
+The goal that had the highest success rate were "play" campaigns of less than $1000.
+  2. The result that was most surprising to me was that the graph demonstrates that if a campaign's goal is greater than $4999, there is a higher success rate if the goal is raised to $35000-$39999.
 - What are some other possible tables and/or graphs that we could create?